ratansingh98/Learn_Django/README.md

     - **Test database** : `'TEST_NAME':os.path.join(BASE_DIR,'test_db.sqlite3')`, put this in database list to create and delete a dummy every time database executes.

     - **Ajax testing**: In ajax pages are not switched or redirected instead, data or components get updated.
 In that case, we have to use wait. `time.sleep(5)`.

+5. Youtube playlist [Django Rest-framework](https://www.youtube.com/playlist?list=PLgCYzUzKIBE9Pi8wtx8g55fExDAPXBsbV) is followed to learn about it.
+Project name is **rest_project**.

+    - **REST** is acronym for REpresentational State Transfer.
+It is an architectural style that defines a set of rules in order to create Web Services.
+In a client-server communication, REST suggests to create an object of the data requested by the client and send the values of the object in response to the user.
+    - **Setting Up** : `pip install djangorestframework` and add `rest_framework` in INSTALLED_APPS list of settings.py.

+    - **Serializers**: Serializers allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types.
+    There are 2 ways of doing it, using **ModelSerializers**  and **Serializers class**.
+        - **SnippetSerializer** serializes data into dictionary. example : `{'id': 2, 'title': '', 'code': 'print("hello, world")\n', 'linenos': False, 'language': 'python', 'style': 'friendly'}`

+        - **JSONRenderer**  renders the data into json. example : `# b'{"id": 2, "title": "", "code": "print(\\"hello, world\\")\\n", "linenos": false, "language": "python", "style": "friendly"}'`

+    - **Deserialization**: Converting parse a stream into Python native datatypes.
+        - Using **JSONParser** convert data stream to python object.
+            Example: `# <Snippet: Snippet object>`